MaxArt2501/object-observe/readme.md

 Object.observe polyfill
 =======================

-`Object.observe` is one very nice [EcmaScript 7 feature](https://github.com/arv/ecmascript-object-observe) that has landed on Blink-based browsers (Chrome 36+, Opera 23+) in the [first part of 2014](http://www.html5rocks.com/en/tutorials/es7/observe/).
+`Object.observe` is a very nice [EcmaScript 7 feature](https://github.com/arv/ecmascript-object-observe) that has landed on Blink-based browsers (Chrome 36+, Opera 23+) in the [first part of 2014](http://www.html5rocks.com/en/tutorials/es7/observe/).
 Node.js delivers it too in version 0.11.x.

 In short, it's one of the things web developers wish they had 10-15 years ago: it notifies the application of any changes made to an object, like adding, deleting or updating a property, changing its descriptor and so on.
 It even supports custom events.
 Sweet!